 Learning Early About Peanut (LEAP)

-To make things even worse, it’s possible that this advice has helped increase the rate of food allergies among children.
+To make things even worse, it’s possible that this advice contributed to an increase in the rate of food allergies among children.

-Scientists began wondering if maybe we had it backward.
+In the mid to late-2000s, scientists began wondering if maybe we had it backwards.
 One study found that the risk of the peanut allergy was 10 times higher for Jewish children in the United Kingdom as compared to Jewish children in Israel.
-These children were genetically very similar, but peanuts are everywhere in the food Israeli infants are given.
-(Sidenote: other allergies, such as milk, are higher in Israeli children)
+These children were genetically very similar, but peanuts are everywhere in Israeli cuisine, including the food fed to infants

 How did The LEAP Study “prove” that early introduction works?

-The Learning Early About Peanut Allergy (LEAP) team found a group of infants identified as high risk for peanut allergy—babies with severe eczema and/or egg allergy.
-This group of babies has a 30% chance of developing peanut allergy.
+The Learning Early About Peanut Allergy (LEAP) team studied a group of infants identified as high risk for peanut allergy — babies with severe eczema and/or egg allergy.
+This group of babies had a 30% chance of developing peanut allergy.

 Each baby had a skin prick test, where they were exposed to a tiny amount of peanut just under their skin.
 If a welt, or wheel, developed on the baby’s skin, they were considered “sensitized” to peanuts already.
 Those who showed no wheel were considered not yet sensitized.

-Then, the parents of half the babies in each group were told that the baby should “eat six grams of peanut protein per week” while the other half were told to “avoid peanuts.”
+The parents of half the babies in each group (sensitized or not) were told that their baby should “eat six grams of peanut protein per week” while the other half were told to “avoid peanuts.”

 The scientists followed the babies until they were 5 years old to see who developed peanut allergies.